borkdude/reagami/README.md

 Reagami supports:

-- Building small reactive apps with the only dependency being CLJS or Squint.
+- Building small reactive apps with the only dependency being Squint or CLJS.
 Smallest app with Squint after minification is around 3.5kb gzip.
 - Rendering [hiccup](https://github.com/weavejester/hiccup) into a container DOM node.
 The only public function is `render`.
 - Event handlers via `:on-click`, `:on-input`, etc. These get translated to `(.addEventListener node "click" f)`.
 - Id and class short notation: `[:div#foo.class1.class2]`